GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 * mode -- specific to each data type (\ *see below*)
 * :ref:`wesn <tbl-wesn>`
 * output --
-* data -- A pointer to any of the six families.
+* data -- A pointer to any of the five families.
 * Return: 0 on success, otherwise return -1 and set API->error to reflect to cause.

 where ``data`` is a pointer to any of the four structures discussed previously.